grafana/k6-learn/Modules/III-k6-Intermediate/04-Adding-test-data.md

 ## CSV Files

-CSV files are lists of information that made up of _comma-separated values_ and are saved separately from the script.
+CSV files are lists of information that are made up of _comma-separated values_ and are saved separately from the script.

 Below is an example CSV file named `users.csv` containing usernames and passwords:
 ```plain